 Meteorites and the origin of the solar system.

-One of the most fascinating questions in geology is the origin of the Sun and planets-our Solar System.
-The formation of the soul system is difficult to learn about using rocks from the earth, because all samples from our own planet have been processed and changed over its long history.Luckily we do have some samples that have hardly hardly changed at all since the beginning of the solar system’s beginnings.
-These are fragments of asteroids, which made up the building blocks of plants.
-Beyond mars there is a belt of Asteroids that were prevented from forming into a planet by the gravitationall forces of Jupiter.
-Instead theserocks remain much as they were when the other Planets formed, and so they can tell us about what the environment was like at that time.
+One of the most fascinating questions in geology is the origin of our solar system.
+It is difficult to learn about the formation of the solar system using rocks from the earth, because all samples from our own planet have been processed and changed over its long history.

-Occasional collisions in the Asteroid belt can bring samples of rocks to Earth in the form of meteorites.

-We have one of the worlds finest collections of meteorites at the Museum, which supports an active research team, whose work is mainly funded by the Science and Technology Facility Council, from meteorites we have learnt that the age of the solar system is around 4.4billion years and that the first stages of planet formation took only a few million years to complete, a blink of an eye in solar system timesales..
+Beyond mars there is a belt of asteroids that were prevented from forming into a planet by the Jupiter’s gravitational pull.
+These rocks remain much as they were when the other planets formed, and can tell us what the environment was like at the time of the solar system’s beginnings.
+Occasional collisions in the asteroid belt can bring samples of rocks to Earth in the form of meteorites The Natural History Museum (NHM) has one of the world’s finest collections of meteorites along with an active research team, whose work is mainly funded by the Science and Technology Facility Council.
+From studying the meteorites we have learned that the solar system is around 4.5 billion-years-old and that the first stages of planet formation took only a few million years to complete – a relatively miniscule amount of time.

-Last year we were lucky enough to acquire one of the most important meteorites of all for our collection of meteorites.
-Called Ivuna, it looks like a extremely highly unimpressive, fine-grained black rock.
-However if you look at its chemical composition you realize how special it is.
-The aboundance of nearly every element is the same as the abundance of elements in the Sun, the main components of our star.-Since the sun makes up more than 99% of the mass of the whole Solar System, this means that Ivuma has the same composition as the whole solar system, we can use this meteorite to learn about exactly what we are made of.
+In June 2008, the NHM purchased Ivuna, one of the most important meteorites in its collection.
+At first glance, it looks like a highly unimpressive, fine-grained, black rock however, inspection of its chemical composition reveals that the abundance of almost every element is the same as those in the sun, which makes up more than 99 per cent of the mass of the solar system.
+Since Ivuna has the same composition as the whole solar system, it can be used to learn about exactly what we are made of.

-Comets are also helping us to learn about how the formation of the solar system.
-They spend most of their lifeti

-lmes in the icey outer reaches of the solar system, deep Frozen since the formation of the planets.

-The Nasa Stardust mission flew past Comet-Wild-2 and bought back samples of cometary dust to Earth in January 2003.
-These are now being studied at the Natural History Museu, in a project led by my colleage Anton Kearsley.
-There is a special challenge when studying Stardust samples.
-Because the comet dust was collected when the spacecraft was moving at very high-speed relative to the comet, at six-km per second.
+Comets also help us learn more about the formation of the solar system.
+They spend most of their lifetimes in the icy outer reaches of the solar system, frozen since the formation of the planets.
+In 2004, the Nasa Stardust mission flew past Comet-Wild-2 and brought back samples of cometary dust to Earth on 15th January 2006.
+These are now being studied at the Natural History Museum, in a project led by Anton Kearsley.

-The dust samples that were bought back to Earth effectively crash--landed into the collector array of the spacecraft changing the structure and chemistry of many of the grains of cometary dust.
+The dust samples that were bought back to Earth effectively crash-landed into the spacecraft, which changed the structure and chemistry of many of the grains of cometary dust.
+This, as well as the fact that the comet dust was collected when the spacecraft was moving at a high-speed relative to the comet (at 6km per second), poses a challenge when studying stardust samples.
+To combat this problem, a high-velocity gun is being used to fire comet-type grains (less than a trillionth of a meter in size), replicating the conditions of the crash.
+This will tell us what changes we can expect to have occurred, and therefore likely determine the original composition of the grains.

-We are currently using a very very high velocity gun to replicate this high speed crash using comet-type grains.
-This will tell us what changes we can expect to have have ocurred, and therefore what the original composition of the grains likely was to have been.
-The size of the comet dust grains being nvestigated is around a micron (a trillionth of a meter) or less.
-However characterizing these tiny specks can tellus about the Origins of the entire Solar System.
 Sara Russell